nccgroup/scrying/README.md

 Image files are saved as PNG in the following directory structure:
 ```
 output
+├── report.html
 ├── rdp
 │   └── 192.0.2.1-3389.png
 └── web
     └── https_example.com.png
 ```

+Check out the report at `output/report.html`!

 ## Features:
 Features with ticks next to them have been implemented, others are TODO